 Providing a list of references on a resume is an essential part of a successful job search.
-This list of contacts gives potential employers a way to get in touch with someone who knows you personally.
+This list of contacts gives prospective partners a way to get in touch with someone who knows you personally.

 A reference is a person who can provide information about your qualifications, skills, work experience, and character to a potential employer.